deadlydog/deadlydog.github.io/_posts/2012-03-31-parallel-msbuild-ftw-build-faster-in-parallel.md

 > MSBuild /m:4 /p:BuildInParallel=true "C:devClient.sln"

 Obviously this trick will only be useful on PCs with multi-core CPUs (which we should all have by now) and solutions with multiple projects; So there’s no point using it for solutions that only contain one project.
-Also, testing shows that using multiple processes does not speed up Team Foundation Database deployments either in case you’re curious 😉.
+Also, testing shows that using multiple processes does not speed up Visual Studio Database deployments either in case you’re curious 😉.

 Also, I found that if I didn’t explicitly use `/p:BuildInParallel=true` I would get many build errors (even though the [MSDN documentation](http://msdn.microsoft.com/en-us/library/bb651793.aspx) says that it is true by default).